mountaineerbr/shellDatediff/README.md

 ### Decimal plates

-The number of decimal plates shown in float results can be set with `options _-num_`, where _num_ is an integer.
+The number of decimal plates shown in float results can be set with `options -[num]`, where _num_ is an integer.
 For three decimal plates, the incantation should start as `datediff.sh -3`.

-The result is subject to rounding for improved precision!
+Result are subject to rounding for improved precision!

 ### Table layout